 The Family Educational Rights and Privacy Act (FERPA) affords parents and students over 18 years of age (“eligible students”) certain rights with respect to the student’s education records.
-They are:

 Directory information means information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
 The Ankeny Community School District has designated the following student information as directory information:

 - Student’s name

-• Curriculum (major field of study)
+- Curriculum (major field of study)

-• Year in school
+- Year in school

-• Participation in recognized organizations, activities and sports
+- Participation in recognized organizations, activities and sports

-• Weight and height of members of athletic teams
+- Weight and height of members of athletic teams

-• Degrees, awards and honors received
+- Degrees, awards and honors received

-• The most recent educational institution attended by the student
+- The most recent educational institution attended by the student

-periods of time during which an individual attended or was enrolled in an educational agency or institution)
+- Date of attendance at the school district (general periods of time during which an individual attended or was enrolled in an educational agency or institution)

-• Student work
+- Student work

+Any information not designated by the district as directory information will be considered an educational record under FERPA and may not be released to the public without parental or eligible student consent.
 Two federal laws require local school districts receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with three directory information categories – names, addresses and telephone listings – unless parents have advised the school district that they do not want their student’s information disclosed to the military recruiters without their prior written consent.